dart-lang/site-www/src/_guides/language/type-system.md

 List<Cat> myCats = <[!Animal!]>[];
 {% endprettify %}

-This assignment does not pass static analysis as it creates an implicit downcast, which are disallowed from non-`dynamic` types such as `Animal`.
+This assignment doesn't pass static analysis because it creates an implicit downcast, which is disallowed from non-`dynamic` types such as `Animal`.

 {{site.alert.version-note}}
   In packages that use a [language version][] before 2.12 (when support for [null safety][] was introduced), code can implicitly downcast from these non-`dynamic` types.
-  You can disallow these non-`dynamic` downcasts by specifying `implicit-casts: false` in the [analysis options file.][analysis]
+  You can disallow non-`dynamic` downcasts in a pre-2.12 project by specifying `implicit-casts: false` in the [analysis options file.][analysis]
 {{site.alert.end}}

-For this code to pass static analysis, you will instead need to use an explicit cast, which may fail at runtime.
+To make this code pass static analysis, use an explicit cast, which might fail at runtime.

 <?code-excerpt "lib/strong_analysis.dart (generic-type-assignment-implied-cast)" replace="/as.*(?=;)/[!$&!]/g"?>
 {% prettify dart tag=pre+code %}